supernovus/nano.php/README.md

 # Nano.php v5

+## Notice for v6

+I am working on the plans for v6 of this library set, to be renamed Lum.php and split into a set of Composer libraries.
+See the TODO.md for details.

-## Notice
+## Notice for v5

-Nano.php v5 is currently being implemented.
-Some things have not been finished.
+Some things were never finished in this version.

 In particular, the bin/initapp.php and anything in skel/ are not updated to the new libraries yet.
 Don't use them.